 Aluk have a strong reputation for insulation and acoustic performance with their windows so you’ll get better energy efficiency with these windows compared to the Alitherm.

-We consider this the more premium offering for steel look windows and Reynaers has styling absolutely on point with their SL38 range.
-Their doors aren’t as stylish as the Alitherm version, but for windows, these are arguably the better option.
+We consider this the more premium offering for steel-look windows, and Reynaers has styling absolutely on point with their SL38 range.
+Their doors aren’t as stylish as the Alitherm version, but these are arguably the better option for windows.

 Schuco AWS 70 ST Windows

 With Reynaers, Schuco is one of the best aluminium brands, and they, too, offer a steel-styled version of their very well-priced AWS70 ST model.

 These too come with the projecting bar of W20 steel profiles as well as other versions and are at the premium end of aluminium window systems.

 Decalu aluminium by Deceuninck

 The Decalu aluminium windows from Deceuninck is quite recent with this PVCu systems company now branching out with Aluminium in the UK.

 Decalu are a very good windows range marketed significantly with installer and manufacturer benefits rather than for the end-user.
 Decalu windows come in a similar style to Reynaers SL 38 with their Decalu 94 Retro and Decalu 110 Steel as well as the Decalu 88 New Steel versions.
 So on a styling comparison, these are also worth checking out but you might struggle to find these in showrooms right now.